- 2017 Holidays

 - A room for 3 will be a double bedroom with folding single bed.
 Family rooms are only suitable for 2 adults and 2 children - these are often larger double rooms with additional sofa bed or folding beds added.

-- Children occupying a full size bed pay the adult rate, except at hotels where the offer applies.
+- Children occupying a full size bed pay the adult rate, except at hotels with the Free child offer.
 When this is the case a child under 12 stays free, if sharing a twin/double room with 2 adults - meals are not included.

 - We do not charge for hotel accommodation for children under 4, unless they occupy a full size bed.
 We can request a cot for babies or toddlers, but these are not always available and a charge will be made by the hotelier - payable direct.
 It is recommended, and often cheaper and easier, to take a travel cot.

-- If you book six nights or more at a hotel showing the offer the seventh night is free.
-This does not apply in July and August.
+- If you book six nights or more at a hotel with the 7 nights for 6 offer the seventh night is free.
+This does not apply if booking half board and during July and August.

 - At Christmas and New Year hotels may offer something special - a festive menu, and perhaps entertainment.
 An additional charge is made when this occurs.
 Prices and availability are on request only.